 Office hours.
-I run office hours Friday 10-12 in H& SS 8088.
-Please look at office hour as another resource available to you.
-If that time does not suit your schedule, don't hesitate to get in touch to try and arrange a time that does.
+I run office hours in H&SS 8088, Thursdays 10-12.
+Please view office hour as another resource available to you.
+If my schedule OH time does not suit your schedule, don't hesitate to get in touch to try and arrange a time that does.

-1For the full statement, go to https://students.ucsd.edu/academics/academic-integrity/policy.html
+&lt;sup>1For the full statement, go to https://students.ucsd.edu/academics/academic-integrity/policy.html